Heritage Care

 Heritage Care Pty Ltd is a for-profit nursing home management company, based in Australia.
-Its Chief Executive is Greg Reeve.
+Its chief executive is John Rutledge.

-It has a portfolio of 10 nursing homes in NSW and Victoria.
+It has a portfolio of 10 nursing homes in New South Wales and Victoria.

-As of August 2020, the company is divided in ownership between Peter Arvanitis, his wife Areti Arvanitis, who jointly own one half; while the other belongs to Tony Antonopoulos.
-Peter is the founder of Australian aged care giant Estia Health, however as of 2016 no longer holds an ownership stake in Estia.
+As of August 2020, the company is divided in ownership between Peter Arvanitis, his wife Areti Arvanitis, who jointly own one-half; while the other belongs to Tony Antonopoulos.